Last Modified:

 11. Audit rights

-11.1 Subject to sections 10.2, Data Processor shall make available to Data Controller on request all information necessary to demonstrate compliance with this Addendum, and shall allow for and contribute to audits, including inspections, by Data Controller or an auditor mandated by Data Controller in relation to the Processing of the Data Controller Personal Data by the Contracted Processors.
+11.1 Subject to section 10.2, Data Processor shall make available to Data Controller on request all information necessary to demonstrate compliance with this Addendum, and shall allow for and contribute to audits, including inspections, by Data Controller or an auditor mandated by Data Controller in relation to the Processing of the Data Controller Personal Data by the Contracted Processors.

-11.2 Data Controller undertaking an audit shall give Data Processor reasonable notice of any audit or inspection to be conducted under section 10.1 and shall make reasonable endeavors to avoid causing or, if it cannot avoid, to minimize any damage, injury or disruption to the Contracted Processors' premises, equipment, personnel and business while its personnel are on those premises in the course of such an audit or inspection.
+11.2 Data Controller undertaking an audit shall give Data Processor reasonable notice of any audit or inspection to be conducted under section 11.1 and shall make reasonable endeavors to avoid causing or, if it cannot avoid, to minimize any damage, injury or disruption to the Contracted Processors' premises, equipment, personnel and business while its personnel are on those premises in the course of such an audit or inspection.

 12. Indemnification and penalty